“Think of all the beauty still left around you and be happy.” -Anne Frank

 When we were stationed in Germany, we took the opportunity to visit Amsterdam in nearby Holland and visit the Anne Frank house.
 The tour was somber and the visitors hushed as we climbed the steep, narrow stairs to the hiding place where the Frank family, Jewish citizens in danger of being sent to the concentration camps, had hidden during World War II.

-If you don’t know their story, their family--along with others--spent several years in a cramped apartment above their former family business and managed to hide from the Gestapo through the help of several trusted friends who provided them with supplies.
-As I walked the small rooms, I imagined attempting to keep children quiet while the workers went about their business below, and how stifling the boredom and isolation must have been at times.
+If you don’t know their story, their family--along with others--spent several years in a cramped apartment above their family business and managed to hide from the Gestapo through the help of several trusted friends who provided them with supplies.
+I've always been intrigued by their story and loved her book as a teen, reading it several times.
+Now, seeing it in person, I walked the small rooms and imagined attempting to keep children quiet while the workers went about their business below, and how stifling the boredom and isolation must have been at times.

-In Anne Frank: The Diary of a Young Girl, Anne noted how the family did their best at keeping up their reading and studies and even did calisthenics to maintain strength.
-During our tour of the house, I was able to maintain my composure until I came upon some pencil markings on the wall, now preserved behind glass.
+In Anne Frank: The Diary of a Young Girl, Anne noted how the family did their best at keeping up with their reading and studies, even doing calisthenics to maintain strength.
+During our tour of the house, it all came to life.
+I was able to maintain my composure until I came upon some pencil markings on the wall, now preserved behind glass.

 This is not to say that we can never admit when we’re in the midst of a challenging situation.
 Not at all.
 The lesson for me, however, is to always look for a way through a tough time, even when it’s not readily apparent.
 A sort of “fake it till you make it,” if you will.